Zgpp/PhysicalComputing/final/readme.md

 ##The Dispenser

 After setting up the solenoids on the frame and re-wiring everything, I re-worked the code for the solenoids to release after 5 seconds.
 I wanted to incorporate a push button to initialize the Negroni cocktail but that caused some issues with the Arduino.
 In beginning the code was working and then all of a sudden the Arduino would not respond.
 I ended up burning my Arduino (again).
-I was able to replace it but figuring out how to have the button and solenoids working without burning my Arduino was very challenging.
+I was able to replace it but figuring out how to have the button and solenoids could work without burning an Arduino was very challenging.

 ![aperitif-01](https://cloud.githubusercontent.com/assets/21225598/25788268/c19faf62-3375-11e7-8268-1a2b5c4a73fe.jpg)
 ![aperitif-02](https://cloud.githubusercontent.com/assets/21225598/25788318/36aaf9ce-3376-11e7-8537-852848963e2e.jpg)